exercism/problem-specifications/exercises/camicia/instructions.md

 - The moment when the winner of the round collects the cards from the central pile is called a **trick**.
 - A **trick** can occur in two ways:
   - When a player finishes paying their penalty.
-  - When a player runs out of cards, either at the start of their turn or while paying a penalty.
+  - When a player runs out of cards, either at the start of their round or while paying a penalty.
 - The game **ends** when one player can no longer play a card.
-  This can occur at the start of a turn or while paying a penalty.
+  This can occur at the start of a round or while paying a penalty.
 - The game **enters a loop** as soon as decks identical to previous ones are played during the game, **not** counting number cards!

 ## Examples